 I know it could be difficult to navigate your way through the dozens of tabs and the hundreds of articles there.
 So here, let me break down everything to you using this 3-step guide.

-The entire Talk in French website and its array of products are all built upon the idea that you can learn French without all the unnecessary stress and pain—and that is through developing a healthy learning habit.
+The entire Talk in French website and its array of courses and e-books are all built upon the idea that you can learn French without all the unnecessary stress and pain---and that is through developing a healthy learning habit.
 Learning French is not a sprint but a marathon; an hour spent daily can be so much more effective than long periods of time spent learning French sporadically.

 To help you with that, you can do the following: